Welcome to CivicSpark’s 2026-2027 Service Year!

 4. Please also fill out this Additional Documentation Requirements Form so the PHI team knows what other information you need, such as a Certificate of Insurance, Business License or Vendor Form.
 You can find PHI’s W-9 here.

-CivicSpark will host a virtual Partner Orientation before the start of each term (invites coming soon!) for new and returning Site Supervisors.
+CivicSpark will host a virtual Partner Orientation before the start of each term for new and returning Site Supervisors.
 Topics covered include: Staff introductions, changes for the Service Year, and introduction to CivicSpark policies and procedures.

-This year we will be hosting two Orientation sessions- one for returning partners and the other for new partners.
-Save the date below, or you may register now by clicking the corresponding link below.
-(Reminders will be sent out in early August 2025.)
+FULL TERM PROJECTS: This year we will be hosting two Orientation sessions- one for returning partners and the other for new partners.
+The Orientation is planned for early September 2026 and is approximately 75 Minutes.
+Selected projects will receive updates in early August once the dates/times are finalized.

 Prior to On-Site Start Date